xtonyknucklesx/xtonyknucklesx.github.io/index.md

 ---
 layout: home
+header:
+  overlay_image: /assets/img/hero4.png
+  overlay_filter: rgba(0, 0, 0, 0.6)
-title: "Tony Rossi's Life"
+title: "Tony Rossi"
-excerpt: "A portfolio showcasing my expertise in vulnerability management, threat modeling, GRC, and entrepreneurship."
-hero:
-  image: /assets/img/hero.png  # Replace with the path to your hero image
-  overlay_color: "#000000"
-  overlay_opacity: 0.5
+excerpt: "Defending Tomorrow's Digital World, Today."
 permalink: /
+logo_path: /assets/img/logo3.png
 ---

-## About Me
+###### About Me

 I'm **Tony Rossi**, a cybersecurity professional with over **21 years of experience** in vulnerability management, threat modeling, GRC, and entrepreneurship.
 My journey began in the U.S. Navy, where I built the first cybersecurity program for the submarine force and automated critical tasks using Python and open-source tools.
 Today, I channel that experience into innovative ventures like **sIQurity AI** and **CyberSmrt**, delivering cutting-edge cybersecurity solutions.